NCAS-CMS/um-training/practicals/source/running.rst

 If you come across the word "failed", chances are your model didn't build correctly and this file is where you'd search for reasons why.

-Standard output
+UM standard output
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^
-The output from the UM scripts and the output from PE0 is placed in the ``log`` subdirectory.
-As we saw in Rose Bush stdout and stderr are written to 2 separate files.
-For a task named ``atmos``, the output from the most recent run will be:
+The output from the UM scripts and the output from PE0 of the model are written to the ``job.out`` and ``job.err`` files for that task.
+Sometimes extra information is written to the pe output directory which lives on the HPC.

+For now, take a look at the ``job.out`` for the ``atmos`` task, by opening the following file:

 ``~/cylc-run/<suitename>/log/job/1/atmos/NN/job.out``

-And the corresponding error file is:

-``~/cylc-run/<suitename>/log/job/1/atmos/NN/job.err``

-Here ``NN`` is a symbolic link created by Rose pointing to the output of the most recently run ``atmos`` task.

-Take a look at the ``job.out`` for the ``atmos`` task either on the command-line or through Rose Bush.

 * Did the linear solve for the Helmholtz problem converge in the final timestep?

 .. admonition::  Job Accounting

   The ``sacct`` command displays accounting data for all jobs that are run on ARCHER2.  ``sacct`` can be used to find out about the resources used by a job.
-For example; Nodes used, Length of time the job ran for, etc.  This information is useful for working out how much resource your runs are using.
+For example; Nodes used, Length of time the job ran for, etc.  This informa tion is useful for working out how much resource your runs are using.
 You should have some idea of the resource requirements for your runs and how that relates to the annual CU budget for your project.
 Information on resource requirements is also needed when applying for time on the HPC.

   Let's take a look at the resources used by your copy of ``u-cc519`` run.